thorchain/docs/technical-deep-dive/governance.md

 - which assets are listed or delisted
 - which chains are listed or delisted
 - when the protocol is upgraded
-- the economic limit – how many nodes can participate

 ## Asset Listing